ddbj/www/ddbj-account-e.md

 ## Updating account information {#update-account}

-1. Access [DDBJ Account](https://accounts.ddbj.nig.ac.jp), click \[Sign in\] and log in with your account ID or email address and password.
+1. Access [DDBJ Account](https://accounts.ddbj.nig.ac.jp), click \[Sign in\] and log in with your username or email address and password.
 2. You can update account information, change your password, and register or delete SSH public key(s) from the menu options.

 ## Troubleshooting {#trouble-shooting}

-### Confirmation email not received {#no-email}

-If you do not receive the confirmation email after several hours, try resending it.

 ### Forgot Password {#forgot-password}